IT and Software Asset Management 2021: Priority on Savings

 Costly Software Compliance Audits

 Why such attention to software assets?
-Because not only do almost all companies spend 25% of their software expenses on hidden costs [2].
-But also because publishers are increasingly conducting software audits within companies to verify license compliance.
-In this area, Microsoft is the most "aggressive": nearly half of companies (49%) have been audited in the past three years.
+Because not only do nearly all companies spend 25% of their software expenses on hidden costs [2].
+But because publishers are increasingly conducting software audits in companies to verify license compliance.
+In this area, Microsoft is the most "aggressive": nearly half of the companies (49%) have been audited in the last three years.

-* Flexera 2021 State of ITAM Report – Methodology: report conducted among 461 professionals worldwide, who manage and participate in ITAM and SAM processes in medium and large organizations with at least 1,000 employees.
+* Flexera 2021 State of ITAM Report – Methodology: report conducted with 461 professionals worldwide, who manage and participate in ITAM and SAM processes in medium and large organizations with at least 1,000 employees.

-[1] According to Gartner estimates, May 2020 – https://www.gartner.com/en/newsroom/press-releases/2020-05-13-gartner-says-global-it-spending-to-decline-8-percent-in-2020-due-to-impact-of-covid19
+[1] According to Gartner's estimates, May 2020 – https://www.gartner.com/en/newsroom/press-releases/2020-05-13-gartner-says-global-it-spending-to-decline-8-percent-in-2020-due-to-impact-of-covid19

 [2] According to a Flexera Software report, November 2016 – https://www.decideo.fr/Le-cout-invisible-des-logiciels-d-entreprise_a8906.html